ctsit/form_render_skip_logic/README.md

 ## Customizing the FRSL hooks in other projects

 Each hook has its configuration data embedded in `$project_json` variable near the top of the file.
 This field needs to be edited with data appropriate to the project.
 The exact same block of JSON needs to appear in each of the three hooks.
-Rectifying this issues is on the TODO list.
+Rectifying this issue is on the TODO list.

 ## Developer Notes